langgenius/dify-cloud-kit/README.md

 This project is licensed under the [Apache 2.0 License](LICENSE).

 ## NOTICE
-Some parts of the code in this project originate from [dify-plugin-daemon](https://github.com/langgenius/dify-plugin-daemon), specifically:
+Some parts of the code in this project originate from [dify-plugin-daemon](https://github.com/langgenius/dify-plugin-daemon)

 |Provider | Author | PR |
 |---|---|---|